 When purchasing upholstered furniture or having them custom-made, check with your vendor or supplier on the proper care for your chosen upholstery fabric.

-You may purchase Scotchguard Fabric Water Shield from Amazon to protect your fabrics from water-based spills.
+You may purchase Scotchguard Fabric Water Shield from Amazon (check it out here) to protect your fabrics from water-based spills.
 Never rub in any fresh spills but best to blot them first with paper towel or a microfiber cloth to clean up excess liquids as quickly as possible.

 Rugs also need to be vacuumed regularly to avoid anyone in your household from getting dust-related allergies.
 Ask your rug vendor on how to care and clean your rugs, as different rug materials require different maintenance methods.

 Many household cleaning services also provide rug-cleaning service.
 We’ve tried Hygeia PH, Ate Girl Home Services, and Clean Place PH.

 The washing machine is one of the most used appliances in the house, and the most forgotten when it comes to keeping clean.
 Try these tips from Clean Place PH: